• Skip to primary navigation

 stack of banana oat pancakes with syrup being poured on top.

-Made with ground oats, eggs, and ripe bananas, this healthy pancake recipe is full of flavor and the perfect accompaniment to your morning coffee or oat milk smoothie.
+Made with ground oats, eggs, and ripe bananas, this healthy pancake recipe is full of flavor and the perfect accompaniment to your morning coffee or dairy free smoothie.

 The addition of eggs adds richness and protein, and because there's no added sugar, 3 ingredient banana oat pancakes are diabetic friendly.

-All you need is 5 minutes to mix the ingredients in a blender or food processor, and you've got a warm stack of rich and fluffy pancakes.
+All you need are 5 minutes to mix the ingredients in a blender or food processor, and you've got a warm stack of rich and fluffy pancakes.
+For more pancake recipes, try my lemon pancakes and zucchini pancakes!

 Jump to: